HOUSE OF CORRECTION

 Originally constructed in 1816, the Old Norfolk County Jail underwent substantial renovations in 1850 and 1875 under the direction of noted Boston architect J. Gridley Bryant.
 Collaborating with penal reformer Lewis Dwight, Bryant gained a national reputation for his design of the Suffolk County Jail in 1848.
 Shortly after the Suffolk County Jail was completed in Boston, Bryant and Dwight were hired to design a similar jail for Norfolk County.
 The jail adopted the same plan in which there was a central octagonal block with three wings (projecting east, west, and north) in a T-shaped configuration.
 This arrangement allowed prisoners to be placed in cellblocks in the wings that could be observed by guards on duty in the central octagon.
 Located in the center of a residential district, the imposing stone jail, like most of the Bryant prisons, was constructed of quarry-faced ashlar granite with quoins, the chief difference in the design being the window treatment and the cupola, which had been removed.
 For Norfolk County the architect employed large ogee-shaped windows, their size considered important for natural light and ventilation.
-Modern HVAC system was installed to ensure the building can ‘breath’ (check out this website for more info). have In 1870, Bryant designed an extension to one of the wings, and ten years later he returned to design the keeper’s house, a two-and-one-half-story building added to the south side of the octagon.
+In 1870, Bryant designed an extension to one of the wings, and ten years later he returned to design the keeper’s house, a two-and-one-half-story building added to the south side of the octagon.
 Also on the property is an Italianate style carriage barn.

 Stoneleigh exterior and interior before renovation.